Welcome to The Hague

 The Dutch organising team is an enthusiastic and flexible team, which combines the best of European law tradition and links it with new generations of European lawyers and modern times.
 It is inspiring to organise the FIDE congress with this group of people and I am convinced they will inspire those who come to The Hague.

 It is no coincidence that FIDE returns to The Hague, for the city is the legal and administrative heart of The Netherlands, seat of its government and global city of Peace and Justice.
 With its blend of old and new, its historic buildings, museums, parks and last but not least seaside boulevard, we have no doubt that you will enjoy your stay.
-We will receive you in the brand new Wijnhaven Building, conveniently situated in the centre of the city, close to public transport, and a stone’s throw away from shops, museums and historic sights of interest.
+We will receive you in the brand new The Hague Conference Center, conveniently situated in the centre of the city, close to public transport, and a stone’s throw away from shops, museums and historic sights of interest.

-We look forward to making you and your fellow European lawyers at home in spring 2020!
+We look forward to making you and your fellow European lawyers at home in November 2021!

 With warm regards, on behalf of the FIDE organising committee,

 President of FIDE 2018 to 2021 and President of NVER